Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Funding Sources: Misc Contract services - 211 - Title I, Part A - 13.6299 - $7,775
+Funding Sources: Misc.
+Contracted Services Teacher PD - 211 - Title I, Part A - 13.6299 - $7,500

 Strategy's Expected Result/Impact: Student performance growth as measured by district math assessment, report cards

-Staff Responsible for Monitoring: teachers, leadership team, administrators
+Staff Responsible for Monitoring: teachers, MCL, admin

 Title I: